Bake or Break

 5. Pour the pudding into a bowl.
 Cover with plastic wrap, pressing the plastic wrap directly onto the surface of the pudding.

-6. Chill 2 hours before serving.
+6. Refrigerate at least 2 hours before serving.

 7. If desired, garnish with sweetened whipped cream and cocoa powder.